-• Participate regardless if you have a scientific background or not!
+Participate whether you have a scientific background or not!

-• Contribute to real-life research conducted by various instutions and universities
+Contribute to real-life research conducted by institutions and universities from across the country

-• Build up skills working in the field, collecting data, and making observations
+Build skills working in the field, collecting data, and making observations

-The Dragonfly Mercury Project (DMP) engages citizen scientists such as volunteers, students, and visitors in national parks across the country to collect dragonfly larvae from distinct sampling sites.
-At Indiana Dunes National Lakeshore, nets are used to collect nymphs from specific lakes or wetlands within the park.
-The samples are then sent to laboratories at the US Geological Survey or Dartmouth College for mercury analyses.
-The study provides baseline data to better understand the spatial distribution of mercury contamination in national parks.
-Mercury is a toxic pollutant that can harm human and wildlife health, threatening the natural resources the NPS is charged with protecting.
-The main source of human-caused mercury in remote national park environments is atmospheric deposition from coal-burning power plants.
-If mercury gets into the water, it can bio-accumulate in the bodies of dragonflies in their aquatic larval, or nymph, stages.
+The Dragonfly Mercury Project engages Citizen Scientists such as volunteers, students, and visitors in national parks across the country to collect dragonfly larvae for research.
+At Indiana Dunes National Lakeshore, nets are used to collect dragonfly nymphs from specific lakes and wetlands within the park.
+The samples are then sent to a US Geological Survey laboratory for mercury analyses.

 Mercury is a toxic pollutant that can threaten the natural resources National Parks protect.
 Wind transports airborne mercury over long distances, depositing it in seemingly pristine areas like national parks.
 Once there, it enters the food chain and builds up in higher predators.
 Dragonfly larvae, which live underwater, build-up higher levels of mercury than other aquatic insects because:

 • They are predators that eat a lot of smaller insects and even small fish, placing them high up on the food chain.